dribnet/purvs/README.md

 15/10
 The self-similar structure is at a start, though it still needs a lot of work.
 The key will be adding to the colour channel that has been subtracted from in the super context.
 The fact that I don't have that functionality is why most of the lines are grey at the moment.

+29/10 - COMPLETED
+For simplicity, only the intersections between lines contain a smaller version of the design.
+Otherwise, I got the design working exactly how I wanted